-Misdirection continued successfully with Charyk's approval of the Cue Ball development plan and his formal authorization of initial funding at a level of Sector.
-Key individuals in various offices in Headquarters USAF and AFSC had been alerted to the scheme and were presumably prepared to see that various budget, priority, and precedence authentications emerged promptly and satisfactorily.
-Initially, all went well.
-But, in a few weeks after Charyk's directive appeared, some of the carefully-laid cover began to flake away.
+away.
 Such unrelated events as attempts by non-briefed personnel to "straighten out" what appeared to them as anomalies; the problem of transferring funds from one part of the budget to another; and objections by non-briefed personnel to fully funding "objective-less" programs (at a time when apparently more deserving programs were underfunded) all caused problems and confusion and focused attention where none was wanted.

 To resolve the matter, Charyk directed all GAMBIT funds in SAFSP, including Cue Ball, be carried under budget line item 698AL; thus, the program retained its high priority and precedence.
 There was some concern that the line item might be traced to Greer and identified as satellite reconnaissance, but this did not come to pass-another proof of Greer's original premise that nobody would suspect the existence of a "null program."
 As Robert Perry has stated: "Those in the inside of GAMBIT tended to seek complete normality as an avenue to inconspicuousness without appreciating that the regular Air Force establishment had been conditioned to accept uncritically any decision handed down, no matter how irrational.
 Rationality was not inherent in development decisions, nor logic a necessary ingredient of programming."
-He adds, "It was true that GAMBIT inhabited a covert atmosphere, and the procurement techniques and manufacturing practices invented for covert program without a publicly specified payload."
+He adds, "It was true that GAMBIT inhabited a covert atmosphere, and the procurement techniques and manufacturing practices invented for covert programs continued to be used, but in reality GAMBIT was a highly classified program without a publicly specified payload."
+32